kaaproject/kaa-rfcs/0010/README.md

 ## Metadata keys

-Metadata keys MUST be case-sensitive non-empty alphanumeric strings with no whitespace, which means they MUST match the following [regular expression](https://en.wikipedia.org/wiki/Regular_expression) pattern: `^[a-zA-Z0-9]+$`.
+Metadata keys MUST be case-sensitive non-empty alphanumeric strings with no whitespace and can contain underscore symbol which means they MUST match the following [regular expression](https://en.wikipedia.org/wiki/Regular_expression) pattern: `^[a-zA-Z0-9_]+$`.

 No duplicate metadata keys are allowed.